zztin/concall/README.md

 	cd concall/ # Where snakefile is located snakemake --use-conda
 	or
-	snakemake --use-conda --use-singularity  # at the moment singularity image is stored locally at .sif file.
+	snakemake --use-conda --use-singularity  # at the moment singularity image is stored locally at .sif file which is not included in this repo.
+Please contact authors for further information.

 **run on cluster: qsub or slurm **

 	# testing:
+	sh testing.sh
+	# or use this command:

 	snakemake --cluster sge_wrapper.py --jobs 50 --latency-wait 240 --use-conda --use-singularity --rerun-incomplete --keep-going --restart-times 3 --configfile ./test/config/config-test2.yaml

 	# replace sge_wrapper.py with slurm_wrapper.py to submit to slurm